apmckinlay/natureapp/herps/borchor.md

 The females lay their eggs in clusters, and they hatch quickly in 1-4 weeks.
 The tadpoles turn into frogs after about 2 months.

-Boreal Chorus Frog have a **wide range** from British Columbia to Quebec and extending up into the Yukon and NWT.
+Boreal Chorus Frog have a **wide range** from British Columbia to Quebec and extending up into the Yukon and Northwest Territories.
 They are found in the central United States as far south as Arizona.

 __Western Chorus Frog__ are almost identical, but their range is confined to southwestern Ontario, from Michigan to New York, and south to Tennessee.
 [Pacific Tree Frog](/herps/pactfrog) are often referred to as Pacific Chorus Frog as there are similarities, but they are not found in the same areas.